Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 making investment decisions.

-8. Neither JTSL nor its Group Companies shall be precluded from making any contract or
+8. Neither BCML nor its Group Companies shall be precluded from making any contract or

 entering into any arrangement or transaction with the companies mentioned herein or with